 As the Universidad Politécnica did not have a Neuroscience laboratory equipped with the tools and personnel required to become a world leader in the research proposed through this ambitious project and other related projects, the joint UPM-CSIC "Laboratorio Cajal de Circuitos Corticales or LCCC (Cajal Cortical Circuit Laboratory)" was created, which is part of the Centro de Tecnología Biomédica or CTB (Biomedical Technology) of the UPM Montegancedo Campus.
 The work carried out at the LCCC, the maintenance of this laboratory and the progressive acquisition of the most advanced tools and technologies is essential in order to obtain the neurobiological data required to meet the project’s objectives.
 The maintenance of the LCCC is therefore a priority in the Cajal Blue Brain project as it generates the knowledge which is the basis for the subsequent development of computer tools and data analysis methods the project requires.

 Since synapses are key elements in the structure of nervous circuits, understanding their location, size and proportion between the two different types is extraordinarily important in terms of function.

-In this way, Espina tool automatically performs segmentation and 3D volume reconstruction of synapses in the cerebral cortex, helping the user to examine large tissue volumes and interactively validate the results provided by the software.
+In this way, EspINA tool automatically performs segmentation and 3D volume reconstruction of synapses in the brain, helping the user to examine large tissue volumes and interactively validate the results provided by the software.

 Morales J, Alonso-Nanclares L, Rodríguez J-R, DeFelipe J, Rodríguez Á and Merchán-Pérez Á (2011) ESPINA: a tool for the automated segmentation and counting of synapses in large stacks of electron microscopy images.
 Front.
 Neuroanat.
 5:18. doi: 10.3389/fnana.2011.00018